LMP88959/NTSC-CRT/README.md

 - Signal noise (optional)
 - Interlaced and progressive scan
 - Monochrome and full color
-- Vertically aligned chroma OR checkerboard chroma (specified in #define in header)
+- Vertically aligned chroma OR checkerboard chroma OR sawtoothed chroma (specified in #define in header)
+- NES decoding support

 ## Important
 The command line program provided does not let you mess with all the settings